beam1ng/Boids2D/README.md

 # Boids2D

-Boids2D is a demonstrational 2D bird-like-object simulation project.
+Boids2D is a demonstrational 2D bird-like-objects Unity simulation.

 Simulation imitiates flocking behaviour of birs and group-focused behaviour of shoals of fish.